Compliance with low sulphur 2020

 Any EGCS found to be not in compliance with IMO guidelines in any respect (including but not limited to the wash water discharge criteria) may be prohibited from use in Australian waters.

-Further information on requirements for the operation of an EGCS in Australian waters can be found in Marine Notice 5/2019.
+Further information on requirements for the operation of an EGCS in Australian waters can be found in Marine notice 5/2019—Requirements for the use of Exhaust Gas Cleaning Systems in Australian Waters and reporting to AMSA.

 What to do when compliant fuel cannot be obtained